adonev/CompPDEs/Lectures.md

 ### 9. Other topics for final project

 Other topics suitable for final projects, some of which we will cover in the class but not all, are:
 * Finite difference/volume/element methods for incompressible Navier-Stokes (coupled to a scalar equation for an advected quantity, for example).
-See, for example, the paper ["An accurate and efficient method for the incompressible Navier\u2013Stokes equations using the projection method as a preconditioner"](https://doi.org/10.1016/j.jcp.2009.07.001) by Boyce Griffith.
+See, for example, the paper ["An accurate and efficient method for the incompressible Navier-Stokes equations using the projection method as a preconditioner"](https://doi.org/10.1016/j.jcp.2009.07.001) by Boyce Griffith.
 * Finite element methods for elasticity in two dimensions
 * Immersed-boundary methods for fluid-structure interaction
 * Boundary integral methods for Laplace/Stokes equations